Frequently Asked Questions

 Computer labs are located throughout campus and are open for various hours to meet student needs.
 A student-run help desk is also available in the basement of the Lynn Business Center to help with any computer-related questions or support issues.

 Accepted students who plan to attend Stetson are required to make an enrollment deposit to indicate an intention to enroll.
-The fee is $400 for students who will live on-campus and $200 for students who will live off-campus.
+The fee is $500 for all incoming students.
 The enrollment deposit for regular decision candidates is due on or before May 1.
 Candidates who are accepted after May 1 and plan to attend Stetson University are expected to pay the enrollment deposit within five days of acceptance.
 The Enrollment Deposit is not refundable.
 Applicants are encouraged to pay the deposit as early as possible after acceptance because housing preferences are honored based upon the receipt date of this deposit.

 First, second and third year students are required to live on campus unless they plan to live with their immediate families in the local area, or meet other criteria of the exemption policy.
-The full exemption policy can be found on the Department of Housing and Residential Life's website.
+The full exemption policy can be found on the Department of Residential Living and Learning's website.
 The exemption criteria can also be found on the are listed on the Intent to Enroll form, which the student completes after being admitted to the university.

 The Department of Modern Languages and Literatures is prepared to evaluate proficiency through the 101 and 102 levels for French, German, Russian and Spanish.
 For other languages, the means for demonstrating proficiency must be arranged by the student and approved by the department.
 A student who, upon first entering Stetson University, receives eight or more semester hours of transfer credit in any one modern language other than English will be regarded as having demonstrated proficiency through the 102 level.
 One who receives four or more hours will be regarded as having demonstrated proficiency through the 101 level.

-After you have completed your Intent to Enroll form, Housing and Residential Life will start to assign residence halls and roommates over the summer through the start of classes in August.
+After you have completed your Intent to Enroll form, Residential Living and Learning will start to assign residence halls and roommates over the summer through the start of classes in August.
 Once assignments have been completed, students will receive instructions on how to retrieve their housing information online using Housing Central.

 Dual Enrollment classes taken at a regionally accredited community college or four year university will transfer for credit for those courses in which the student has earned a grade of C (not C-) or better and which are equivalent to courses offered at Stetson University.
 The student must submit the transcripts from that college or university for evaluation.